All Episodes

 You heard it first here, folks.

-The President said we cannot walk alone.
+The president said, we cannot walk alone.

-We will bring you all the highlights of his speech.
+We will bring you all the highlights of his speech as soon as we find one.

-Let's see, uh let's have a bit more, Mike.
+Let's have a bit more, Mike.

 See if he's got another highlight coming up.